 - Change the computer's boot order, setting the CD, DVD or disc drive as the first boot device if you are trying to boot from a disc.
 Or, set the first boot device to your USB drive if you're trying to boot from a USB thumb drive.
 If the drive you want to set is not shown, make sure the disc is inserted and reboot the computer.
 With the disc in the drive before you turn on the computer, and the BIOS should recognize it, and include it in the list.

 - Save the settings change and exit BIOS.

 Once you have updated the boot order, you can begin the Windows installation process.

-- Place the Windows installation disc in the CD/DVD drive or USB thumb drive into the back of the computer.
+- Place the Windows disc in the CD/DVD drive or USB thumb drive into the back of the computer.

 - Turn on or restart the computer.
 As the computer is starting up, it should see the installation disc or drive and show a message similar to Press any key to boot from CD.
-Press any key on the keyboard to have the computer boot from the installation disc or drive.
+Press any key on the keyboard to have the computer boot from the Windows disc or drive.

-- The Windows installation process will begin.
-There will be different prompts that you will need to answer.
+- The Windows install process will begin.
+There will be several prompts that you will need to answer.
 Select either Yes or the appropriate option to install Windows.

 - You may be asked if you want to erase all contents on the hard drive, then install Windows.
 It is recommended that you choose this option, as it will also properly format the hard drive to allow the Windows operating system to be installed.

-- The computer may need to restart several times during the Windows installation process.
+- The computer may need to restart several times during the Windows install process.
 The restarts are normal and if prompted to restart, select the Yes option.

-- When the installation process is nearly complete, the Windows configuration option screens is shown.
+- When the install process is nearly complete, the Windows configuration option screens are shown.
 On these screens, you may be asked to select the time zone you live in, your preferred language, and the name of the account you will use to access Windows.
 Select the appropriate options and enter the appropriate information on each configuration screen.